ubccr/xdmod-supremm/docs/supremm-overview.md

 ---

-The Job Performance (SUPReMM) module provides a wide range of job performance information including memory usage, filesystem usage, interconnect fabric traffic, CPU and GPU performance.
+The Job Performance (SUPReMM) module provides a wide range of job performance information including memory usage, filesystem usage, interconnect fabric traffic, and CPU and GPU performance.
 XDMoD supports performance data ingestion from a variety of open-source tools including PCP, Prometheus, and HPCPerfStats.
-The large variety of job performance metrics give computing center directors, support personnel, and researchers insight into the performance of jobs running on the cluster.
+The large variety of job performance metrics gives computing center directors, support personnel, and researchers insight into the performance of jobs running on the cluster.